Hawks vs. Thunder Prediction & Picks - November 6

 - Computer Predicted Total: 235.3

-- The Thunder sport a 4-2-0 ATS record this season compared to the 3-3-0 mark from the Hawks.
+- The Thunder have covered more often than the Hawks this year, tallying an ATS record of 4-2-0, as opposed to the 3-3-0 record of the Hawks.

-- Atlanta hasn't covered the spread as a 2.5-point favorite or more this season, while Oklahoma City covers as an underdog of 2.5 or more 75% of the time.
+- Atlanta covers the spread when it is a 1.5-point underdog or more 75% of the time.
+That's more often than Oklahoma City covers as a favorite of 1.5 or more (50%).

-- Oklahoma City and its opponents have combined to go over the over/under in 50% of its games this season (three of six), the same percentage as Atlanta and its opponents (three of six).
+- Oklahoma City and its opponents have combined to eclipse the total in 50% of its games this season (three of six), the same percentage as Atlanta and its opponents (three of six).

-- As a moneyline underdog this year, the Thunder are 2-2, while the Hawks are 1-1 as moneyline favorites.
+- As a moneyline underdog this year, the Hawks are 3-0, while the Thunder are 1-1 as moneyline favorites.

 Put your picks to the test and bet on the Hawks with BetMGM Sportsbook.